betsee/betse/README.md

 * **(Recommended)** [Homebrew](http://brew.sh), an unofficial OS X package manager.
-Homebrew provides robust support for features commonly required by `betse` developers, including the capacity to install older rather than merely the newest versions of packages.
+Homebrew provides robust support for features commonly required by BETSE developers, including the capacity to install older rather than merely the newest versions of packages.
 * **(Not recommended)** [MacPorts](https://www.macports.org), an alternative
   unofficial OS X package manager.
-MacPorts lacks robust support for features commonly required by `betse` developers, as described above.
+MacPorts lacks robust support for features commonly required by BETSE developers, as described above.
 Since Homebrew and MacPorts install packages into different system directories (i.e., `/usr/local` for Homebrew and `/opt` for MacPorts), the two _can_ technically be used on the same system.
 However, this is generally